-As with work visas, those in the UK for family reunion purposes are eligible for permanent residence after 5 years of living in the UK.
+As with work visas, those in the UK for family reunion purposes are eligible for permanent residence after five years of living in the UK.
 Children aged under 18 can sometimes apply for permanent residence earlier.

 Retiring to the UK

-If you have already entered the UK on a retirement visa and this is due to expire, you can apply to extend this visa for a maximum of 5 years if you still meet the eligibility criteria.
+If you have already entered the UK on a retirement visa and this is due to expire, you can apply to extend this visa for a maximum of five years if you still meet the eligibility criteria.

 Asylum-seekers and refugees in the UK